abdullaamr/ETL-Olympic-Data-Analytics-using-Azure/README.md

 - Ingest the olympic dataset from it's source using data factory service into our data lake.

 ### 2- Data Exploration(EDA) and Visualization:
-- Create Azure Data Bricks Work space
+- Create Azure Data Bricks Work space.
-- Create a new compute
+- Create a new compute.
-- Create App Registrations to get the credentials needed
+- Create App Registrations to get the credentials needed.
-- Connect the Azure Data Bricks with Azure Data Lake by mounting Data Lake files into Data Bricks
+- Connect the Azure Data Bricks with Azure Data Lake by mounting Data Lake files into Data Bricks.

 ### 3- Data Exploration(EDA) and Visualization:
-- Load the dataset
+- Load the dataset.
 - Explore the dataset and ask questions to give a better understanding of the data provided to you.
 - Use data visualization to answer these questions.